If you don't know already, I've bought and shredded over 8 different popular surfskates.

-Of course, I had to buy a Carver skateboard since they’re a staple in the surfskate community.
+Of course, I had to buy a Carver skateboard since they're the most popular brand of surfskates.

 Here's my Carver skateboards review to help you decide if it's right for you or not.